secretstartups/handbook/finance/sox-internal-controls/regulatory/index.html.md

 The filing of returns for Corporate Income tax for all entities is carried out by third-party consultants, based on the data provided by the  Accounting and External Reporting Manager.

-The tax consultants prepare a draft return based on the information provided and share the draft with the  Accounting and External Reporting Manager for review.
+The tax consultants prepare a draft return based on the information provided and share the draft with the International Tax Manager for review.

-The return is reviewed by the Senior Manager, Accounting and External Reporting.
+The return is reviewed by the Manager, International Tax.

-The draft is then approved by the Director of Tax, PAO, and  CFO.**(REG.C.07)**
+The draft is then approved by the Director of Tax and CFO.**(REG.C.07)**

-The draft approved by the Director of Tax, PAO and CFO is then filed by the tax consultant with the local tax authorities.
+The draft approved by the Director of Tax and CFO is then filed by the tax consultant with the local tax authorities.

 <br>